addrummond/claney/Readme.md

 ### Adding a prefix to the output

 You can add a prefix to the output using the `-output-prefix` flag.
-This is handy if you want to output the routes as a JS file, as in the following example.
+This is handy if you want to output the routes as a JS file.
+For example:

 ```
 claney -input input.routes -output-prefix 'export const ROUTES=' -output output.js